joos81/ha-wazuh-agent-addon/SECURITY.md

 # Security Policy

+## Supported Versions

+Only the **latest release** is supported.

-## Reporting Vulnerabilities
+## Reporting a Vulnerability

-If you discover a security issue:

-- Do NOT open a public GitHub issue
+Please **do not** open a public GitHub issue for security reports.

-- Contact the maintainer directly
+Use one of these options:

+1) **GitHub Security Advisories (preferred)**
+   - Go to the repository → **Security** → **Advisories** → **New draft security advisory**
+   - Or enable “Private vulnerability reporting” in repository settings.

+2) Email (fallback)
+   - Contact: inquiry@beardedtinker.com
+   - Subject: `[SECURITY] ha-wazuh-agent-addon`

+Include:
+- affected version
-- Provide reproduction details if possible
+- reproduction steps (if possible)
+- logs/screenshots with sensitive data removed
+- proposed fix/mitigation (if you have one)

-## Scope
+## Disclosure

-This project:
-- Does not expose inbound network services
-- Does not execute remote commands in minimal mode
+We follow responsible disclosure:
+- acknowledge receipt
-- Relies on upstream Wazuh security
+- work on a fix

-## Dependencies

-Security of this project depends on:
-- Home Assistant OS
-- Wazuh Agent
-- Wazuh Manager configuration

-Keep your system updated.
+- publish a release note when patched